ksrikanth27/express-local-library/README.md

 # express-local-library
-Local Library website written in Express (Node)
+Local Library website written in Express (Node) by Srikanth